Jmann777/NCFC-Scouting-Project/README.md

 ### Model Evaluation

 After predicting xG through the header and non-header models I ran a cross-comparison between my predicted xG and the statsbomb xG (SB at figure 1).
 This comparison was run using Mean Absolute Error and Root Means Squared Error.
-As expected, the statsbomb xG produced closer results to that of actual goals scored and as such was used when evaluating potential player signings (see figure 1).
-As a result of this, statsbomb xG was subsequently used to identify potential replacements for Brady.
+As expected, the statsbomb xG produced closer results to that of actual goals scored (see figure 1).
+As a result scouting prospects were initially evaluated via statsbomb xG data and via my model to ensure there was consistency with the players highlighted as the highest performing.
+Both the statsbomb model and my model returned the same player recommendations.
+Thus, my model has been used in the results below.

 # Results